-- Due Date: see class schedule. - Instructions: Create an electronic portfolio of your learnings and self-reflection using any Microsoft 365 suite product (Word, PowerPoint, Sway, etc.). - Include the following chapters for this course: - Vulnerable - Common Good - Each session chapter should: - o Include one activity from the e-portfolio inspiration. - Be built with reflections, comments, photos, videos, podcasts, whole person integration, ethics learnings, DEI learnings, and/or any other expression of your learning about session theme. - A summary of your dialogue group conversation (MLA) or companion conversation (DML). - Consider using any of these prompts to guide your work: - Share something you heard/saw/experienced in the session that impacted you. - Share something that helps your growth as a Mission-centered leader. - List several quotes you heard that you can use to remember the session and possibly utilize for work or personal reflection. - Select any word or concept you heard in the session and describe your understanding of it. - Share how you will/might apply what you've learned in the session.
+- Due Date: see class schedule. - Instructions: Create an electronic portfolio of your learnings and self-reflection using any Microsoft 365 suite product (Word, PowerPoint, Sway, etc.). - Include the following chapters for this course: - Vulnerable - Common Good - Each session chapter should: - o Include one activity from the e-portfolio inspiration. - Be built with reflections, comments, photos, videos, podcasts, whole person integration, ethics learnings, DEI learnings, and/or any other expression of your learning about session theme. - A summary of your dialogue group conversation (MLA) or companion conversation (DML). - Consider using any of these prompts to guide your work: - Share something you heard/saw/experienced in the session that impacted you. - Share something that helps your growth as a Mission-centered leader. - Craft an analysis of something you experienced in the session that either inspired or puzzled you. - Evaluate a situation/practice/process in your work or community in terms of the session theme.

-- E-portfolios may be seen by cohort members and program faculty. - To receive credit, upload your e-portfolio chapter here by the due date.
+- Create a reflection, article, announcement, etc. that you can use with your team that demonstrates your understanding of the session theme. - Design a formative, culture-building, or caregiver engagement experience for your team that synthesizes elements you've learned from the session with your local, regional or division strategic goals.
+Include an assessment process. - E-portfolios may be seen by cohort members and program faculty. - To receive credit, upload your e-portfolio chapter by the due date.
 Submissions require a shareable link.
 Learn more about creating a shareable link here.